hemantpraja/CurrencyExchanger/README.md

 # Currency Exchanger

-This is a Currency Exchanger Web Application based on React Framework..
+This is a Currency Exchanger Web Application based on React Framework.